What We Build

 - PublicAI ($PUBLIC) — a Web3 token, decentralized data labeling network with on-chain stake-slashing and BFT consensus.
 Public AI as human data layer — economic coordination for the inputs that train models.

-Public-facing AI is neither.
-It is the connector and decision layer that sits between a customer who wants AI to represent them in public and the unauthenticated strangers their AI will speak with.
+What we mean is neither.
+We mean the decision layer that sits between a business that wants AI to represent it in public and the unauthenticated strangers that AI will speak with — built to be understood, with the owner in control.

-We use the longer phrase “public-facing AI” deliberately.
-“Public AI” alone is ambiguous across the two existing movements; the longer phrase is precise about category and avoids collision.
+We say “AI that meets the public” deliberately.
+“Public AI” alone is ambiguous across the two existing movements; the longer phrase is precise about what the AI actually does and avoids the collision.

 What the trust layer requires

 Trust isn't a marketing claim; it's a structural requirement.
-For public-facing AI to be deployable without becoming a liability, four things have to be true on the way in:
+For AI that meets the public to be deployable without becoming a liability, four things have to be true on the way in:

 - Risk-scoring across the relevant dimensions.
 Different deployments have different risk surfaces.
 A locksmith answering missed calls and a Super Bowl ad-running AI agent occupy opposite ends of the same continuum.
 The intensity of safety engagement has to scale with the actual risk profile, not with a fixed curriculum.
 Quallaa uses an 8-dimension framework (autonomy, action capability, consequence severity, reversibility, audience exposure, domain sensitivity, identity representation, data sensitivity).